AKG98/TaskManager/Readme.md

 - React Router for navigation
 - Redux for managing application state
 - Tailwind CSS + Shadcn UI for styling
-- React icons for icons
+- React Icons for icons

 ### Backend
 For the server, I used: